 Thanks Dan!
 And you're always on the top of my lists--unfortunately I make lists and then forget where I keep them but you're on one of them ;-P

 3 years, 4 months ago on An Ironic Blog Post About Getting More Comments

 @dbvickery No doubt! haha--well, in the end you've gotta be natural and focused on building connections.
 Calls to actions and guidelines can help give you a framework but you never know what each interaction is going to be like.
 Its always best to go with the flow and be authentic :-)

 3 years, 4 months ago on 12 Most Annoying Things You Can Do In Your Marketing Campaign

-douglaserice Thanks Doug!
+@douglaserice Thanks Doug!
 Yes its okay to cheat and prepost links to events and things but you can't place a recorder next to a phone and have a real conversation so what makes people think they can do the same on the net?
 Thanks for commenting!

 @BruceSallan Hey bruce I totally agree!
 Even supporting your competitors is good because lets face it everyone is different and different companies are better suited to deal with different kinds of people.
 Healthy competition and good sportsmanship go hand in hand.

 @AmyMccTobin Thanks Amy.
 Yes I'm surprised by how many of these things are still happening, especially when no one likes them.
 We have to keep educating our clients.

-Yes danielnewmanUV !
+Yes @danielnewmanUV !
 I am so tired of the self proclaimed "gurus" of everything and even more tired of the people who "live for customer service."
 Social media simultaneously demands authenticity and makes it easy for people to falsify their credentials (heck even their photos).
 The same rules that apply in every realm of business apply in social media, but it seems that whenever something is new anyone who looks like they know what they're talking about gets play.
 For me, if I don't see something unique, real, and honest in your bio I won't engage.

 3 years, 4 months ago on Buyer Beware: The Social Media Bio

 @healingmuse Great point!
 I have found that working out clears my head, gives me focus, and helps me solve issues too.
 Sometimes we get so in to forcing a solution, when sometimes we need to take a break and give our minds time to process.
 Exercise is a great way to do that.
 Thanks for the suggestion!

 3 years, 5 months ago on 12 Most Unavoidable Challenges You Will Face As An Entrepreneur

-PRbySweetTooth You're definitely not alone.
+@PRbySweetTooth You're definitely not alone.
 The time thing gets me to but often its because I'm looking at enormous goals that in reality need several years to execute.
 We have to break it down into doable pieces and focus on what can be done with the time we have.
 You'll get there!

 @samfiorella I agree, and it does take time to find like minded people to either form a mastermind group with or to join your team.
 The first year or two are pretty solitary.